emiljapelt/seplin/README.md

 ## Special words
 | Word | Explaination |
 | --- | --- |
-| Context | Denotes everything that is available in a file.
-This includes structs, global variables and routines.
+| Context | Denotes everything that is available directly in a file.
+This includes structs, global variables, routines and references to other contexts.

 ## Documentation Index